AndrewEC/SteganographyApp/README.md

 Running Tests
 ---
-Install the required global tools.
+Install the required global tools using the dotnet cli:

-1. `dotnet tool install -g coverlet.console`
-2. `dotnet tool install -g dotnet-reportgenerator-globaltool`
-3. `dotnet tool install -g dotnet-stryker`
+> dotnet tool restore

+This will install the following test dependencies:
+* `coverlet` - For measuring and checking unit test coverage
+* `dotnet-stryker` - For executing mutation tests
+* `dotnet-reportgenerator-globaltool` - For generating an Html report from the stryker mutation testing results.

 After installing the global tools you can run the unit tests and generate the coverage reports by executing the script `run_tests.ps1`.